Soojin-Lee0819/Computational-Artwork/January26/README.md

 ![](images/sketchportrait.jpg)

 2) Based on this sketch, I started to code one shape at a time.
-When coding shapes, I depended greatly on https://processing.org/reference/ reference page to learn code languages and applied them to this project with my own twist.
+When coding shapes, I depended greatly on https://processing.org/reference/ reference page to learn code languages and applied them with my own twist.

-3) I started with big structure of the body such as an ellipse shape for the face and the rectangle shape for the upper body.
+3) I started with big structure of the figure such as an ellipse shape for the face and the rectangle shape for the upper body.
 I then filled in some smaller elements like eyes, nose, mouth, and earings.

 4) As I create shapes, I experimented with colors and carefully assigned colors to the shapes.